 Hybrid contact lenses have a hard center with a soft surrounding.
 The hard center is designed to provide you with the clarity RGPs provide while the soft surrounding is designed to improve the comfort of these lenses on your eyes (compared to traditional RGPs).
 Like RGPs, these lenses are great for anyone who has strict visual demands or has a corneal disease that doesn’t allow them to wear soft contact lenses.

 At Northlake Eye, we feel scleral contact lenses are in a league of their own!
-Sclerals are large diameter RGPs that sit on the sclera (white part of your eye) instead of your cornea.
-In doing so, they’re able to completely vault over top of your cornea and eliminate corneal irregularities from injury, surgery, ectasias and more!
+Scleral lenses are large-diameter RGPs that sit on the sclera (white part of your eye) instead of your cornea.
+In doing so, they’re able to completely vault over top of your cornea and eliminate corneal irregularities from injury, surgery, ectasias, and more!
 Also, like traditional RGPs, they vary in size and designs, providing our doctors with a lot of options!

 Furthermore, scleral contact lenses are becoming more and more popular for patients suffering from advanced dry eye disease.
 Since these lenses are filled with saline solution before inserting them onto your eye, they provide continuous lubrication to your cornea all day long.
 As a result, many patients find a decrease in their symptoms and improved overall vision when wearing scleral contact lenses.

-Orthokeratology, also know as ortho-k or corneal refractive therapy, is the process of using a RGP lens to reshape your cornea to correct myopia.
-When fit with ortho-k lenses, our doctors will prescribe you RGP lenses that you sleep in overnight.
+Orthokeratology, also known as ortho-k or corneal refractive therapy is the process of using an RGP lens to reshape your cornea to correct myopia.
+When evaluated to wear ortho-k lenses, our doctors will prescribe you RGP lenses that you sleep in overnight.
 When you wake up in the morning, this temporary shaping of your cornea allows you to see better, often without the need for glasses or contact lenses.
 Also, recent studies have found ortho-k helps reduce the development of nearsightedness in children.

 It’s important to note that ortho-k does not permanently reshape your cornea like LASIK or PRK.
 Also, the processes of reshaping your cornea may take a week or two to take full effect.
 Once treatment is complete, the frequency you wear your lenses will vary.
 For example, you may have to wear your lenses a few times a week or every night.
 Since everyone’s eyes are different, this really depends on your response to treatment.